oe1wkl/Morserino-32/Documentation/Assembly Instructions/Detailed Assembly Instructions.md

 ###Step-by-step instructions (at least read them, even if you decide to do it differently)

-1. First solder the following components to the PCB: The 4 phone jacks (3 different types, but it is easy to see which one fits where); then the trimmer resistor, and the sliding switch: then the rotary encoder and the push-button switch.
+1. First solder the following components to the PCB: The 4 phone jacks (3 different types, but it is easy to see which one fits where); then the trimmer resistor, and the sliding switch (the lever facing outward, of course); then the rotary encoder and the push-button switch (be particularly careful with this one - it has a tendency to end up slightly slanted - it might not nicely fit the hole in the top plate in such a case.
+Make sure it sits really flush on the PCB.

 	You will find all these components in the pink plastic bag.
 Do not yet solder the 2 female pin headers, the cables and the loudspeaker.
-Make sure all components are flush on the PCB - especially the rotary encoder, the trimmer and the push button switch (otherwise the case might not fit very well).
+Make sure all components are flush on the PCB - especially the rotary encoder, the trimmer and (I mentioned it) the push button switch (otherwise the case might not fit very well).
 Make sure the sliding switch is in the "OFF" position (towards the phone jack).
-2. Put the female pin headers (18 positions) onto the pins of the Heltec module, again making sure they are sitting flush on the module.
-3. Connect the cable with the small 1.25 mm JST connector to the connector on the underside of the Heltec module (be careful not to push the socket on the module off the board with brute force - hold it with your finger)
+2. Connect the cable with the small 1.25 mm JST connector to the connector on the underside of the Heltec module (be careful not to push the socket on the module off the board with brute force - hold it with your finger).
+The red wire must be on the side of the + sign printed on the module.

-4. Solder the other ends of this cable to the pads marked ESP32+ (red) and ESP32- (black) on the top of the PCB, after threading the wires through the holes besides the pads (intendes as strain relief), and threading them into the pad holes from below.  **Do not make a mistake with the polarity of the cable - doing so will almost certainly destroy the Heltec module!**
+	![Power][Ass04]
+[Ass04]: Images/power_cable.jpg "Orientation of Power cable"
+	![Power][Ass05]
+[Ass05]: Images/attach_cable.jpg "Orientation of Power cable"
+3. Put the female pin headers (18 positions) onto the pins of the Heltec module, again making sure they are sitting flush on the module. ![Power][Ass06]
+[Ass06]: Images/pin_headers.jpg "Attached pin headers"
 5. Put the Heltec module with its attached headers carefully onto the PCB, making sure you are not bending any pins, and solder the header pins to the PCB, again making sure that everything sits very flush on the PCB.
+4. Solder the ends of the cable that dangles from the Heltec module to the pads marked ESP32+ (red) and ESP32- (black) on the top of the PCB, after threading the wires through the holes besides the pads (intended as strain relief), and threading them into the pad holes from below.  **Do not make a mistake with the polarity of the cable - doing so will almost certainly destroy the Heltec module!**

 6. Shorten the battery cable with the Molex connector  - the length depends on where you will put the battery.
 If it will sit under the Heltec module, it should be around 3-4 cm (1.2 - 1.5 inches) long.
-Remove the insulation for about 3 mm (1/8 inch), and tin the ends carefully.
+Remove the insulation for about 3 mm (1/8 inch), and tin the ends carefully. ![Battery cable][Ass07]
+[Ass07]: Images/battery_cable.jpg "Orientation of Power cable"
 7. If the battery will sit under the module, thread the battery cables from the top of the PCB through the holes besides the pads LIPO+ and LIPO-, and then into the holes of the pads, and solder them on the top side of the PCB.
 If your battery will sit underneath the PCB, shorten the cable to a convenient length, thread them from underneath through the strain relief holes and into the pad holes, and solder them on the bottom side.
 Top and bottom sides of the PCB are marked so that you will find the correct pad. **Do not make a mistake with the polarity of the cable - doing so will almost certainly destroy the Heltec module!**

+ ![Battery cable][Ass08]
+[Ass08]: Images/mounted_battery_cable.jpg "Orientation of Power cable"
 8. Solder the loudspeaker to the PCB (this is last, because it will make soldering the cables on the top side difficult once the speaker sits on the board).
 9. Put the black knob onto the shaft of the encoder (inside the know there are two small guiding ledges that need to be aligned with the flattened side of the shaft), and the red cap onto the shaft of the push button switch.
 9. If the battery sits under the the module, place it there and fix it with a small strip of double sided adhesive (like cellotape, but sticky on both sides).
 Do not use thick double sided adhesives, as the battery might then not fit under the module with enough clearance!
+	![double sided tape][Ass09]
+[Ass09]: Images/tesa_double_sided.jpg "Orientation of Power cable"
 10. I would now check the battery connector with an Ohm meter after setting the sliding switch to the ON position, to see that we did not create a short circuit anywhere.
-It should show a relatively high resistance.
+It should show a relatively high resistance (> 6 MOhm).
 If it shows close to 0 Ohms, check the cabling!
 Slide the switch into the OFF position again.
 11. Plug the battery cable into the Molex connector.
+19. Put the paddles into the PCB connectors (left and right paddle are the same, so you cannot make a mistake here).

     **The following steps only apply if you got the kit with the case (and antenna).**

+12. Remove the protection foils from the acrylic glass plates (there is no foil on the engraved side).
 12. First mount the 15mm standoff bolts (female/female) with the supplied metal screws to the top plate of the case; the stand-offs should be under the plate with the engraved inscriptions readable from above.
 13. Mount the antenna connector to the top plate, using the serrated washer on the underside, and the split washer and nut on the top side (it should sit firmly, but do not exercise too much pressure on to the acrylic glass, as otherwise it might crack).

+	![Antenna connector][Ass10]
+[Ass10]: Images/sma_connector.jpg "SMA connector"
 14. Press the tiny IPX coax connector onto the coax socket on the HeltecHeltec module.
-15. Remove the protecting foil from the two case plates (the top plate one has the foil only on the non-engraved side).Now mount the top plate with its stand-off spacers to the PCB, using either the 6 mm male/female stand-offs (if the battery will sit under the Heltec module) or the 12 mm male/female stand-offs (if the battery will sit under the PCB and needs a bit more space) on the underside of the PCB.
+15. Now mount the top plate with its stand-off spacers to the PCB, using either the 6 mm male/female stand-offs (if the battery will sit under the Heltec module) or the 12 mm male/female stand-offs (if the battery will sit under the PCB and needs a bit more space) on the underside of the PCB.
 Carefully make sure the display fits into the opening, as well as the little coil (WLAN antenna).
 Make sure the battery cables and the antenna cable run smoothly and are not obstructing the encoder or the push-button switch.

+	![Almost done][Ass11]
+[Ass11]: Images/view_from_below.jpg "View from below"
 16. If the battery will sit on the bottom plate, fix the battery now (with double-sided adhesive tape) and plug it in.
 17. Now fix the bottom plate to the stand-offs with the supplied metal screws.
 18. Stick the adhesive feet onto the bottom plate, besides the screws.
-19. Put the paddles into the PCB connectors (left and right paddle are the same, so you cannot make a mistake here).

 20. Screw the antenna to the antenna connector. (**Of course, you only need the antenna when you are transmitting with LoRa; but be aware, that transmitting without an antenna will eventually destroy the LoRa transceiver on the Heltec module!** Better safe than sorry!)
 21. Slide the battery switch to "ON" and start using the Morserino-32!
 If you do not have a battery yet, you can use the USB cable to connect to a 5V source, either from your computer or a phone charger or similar.
 As the module has been programmed already, you can use the Morserino-32 immediately. **See the User Manual** on how to use it and learn about its many functions.
 You can also update the software, should there be a newer version available - this is also described in detail in the User Manual.
 22. The cardboard box the kit came in is also suitable for storing the assembled Morserino-32 while not in use (Eventually it is advisable to glue a piece of plastic foam to the bottom and to the top of the box).

-    ![Storag][Ass02]  Should you be looking for something a bit more durable, I would recommend you a plastic lunch box (see the photo; I would recommend some foam inserts here as well).
+    ![Storage][Ass02]  Should you be looking for something a bit more durable, I would recommend you a plastic lunch box (see the photo; I would recommend some foam inserts here as well).
 [Ass02]: Images/lunchbox.jpg "Storage in a lunchbox"